freyxfi/freyxfi.github.io/_posts/2024-08-31-100DaysofHacking-Roadmap.md

 Special thanks to 0xfxiii(Ben), Lukas, Sameer Husain, Pinchu, Rakesh, Anso (The girl I love) for forcing me to do this haha

+And I am so happy because I am free of every criminal charges which means new fresh start.
+I love to be Normal